Welcome to OCI

 We are delighted that our paper, "A machine learning approach to deal with ambiguity in the humanitarian decision-making" has been successfully published in the prestigious journal Production and Operations Management.
 In response planning, humanitarian organizations face challenges due to ambiguity and uncertainty in disaster situations, compounded by missing elements and inconsistencies in available information from various sources.
 To address this, a novel methodological framework combining graph clustering and stochastic optimization is proposed to support decision-makers in analyzing and integrating divergent estimates from multiple data sources for efficient decision-making in humanitarian efforts, particularly in locating shelters for internally displaced people (IDP) in conflict zones like the Syrian civil war.
 By applying this methodology to integrate conflicting estimates from reliable sources, the study demonstrates improved satisfaction of shelter demand and more efficient integration of information, enabling decision-makers to better navigate ambiguity and make informed decisions in delivering humanitarian aid.

-Emilia Graß is a member of the advisory board of the MEDI:CUS project which is a preliminary study on a cloud-based health data infrastructure to promote quality and digitization of healthcare in BW.
-The introduction of a "health cloud" brings together stakeholders in Baden-Württemberg as a healthcare location and enables numerous potentials of digitalization to be leveraged.
+Emilia Graß is a member of the advisory board of the MEDI:CUS project which is a preliminary study on a cloud-based health data infrastructure to promote quality and digitization of healthcare in Baden-Württemberg (BW).
+The introduction of a "health cloud" brings together stakeholders in BW as a healthcare location and enables numerous potentials of digitalization to be leveraged.
 The MEDI:CUS project aims to bridge existing gaps in health data infrastructure by establishing a secure and research-compatible cloud-based system, facilitating data-driven medical progress.
 Integration into the emerging European health data space promises further benefits, including improved health outcomes, efficiency gains, and cost savings for both patients and healthcare providers.
-The responsible heads of office commissioned an implementation project based on the results and recommendations of the MEDI:CUS project as part of the Baden-Württemberg Healthcare Location Forum and released the corresponding funds.
-We congratulate the entire MEDI:CUS team for this amazing success.